 Gram negative bacterial endotoxin catalyzes the activation of proenzyme in the Limulus Amebocyte Lysate.
-In the presence of endotoxin, LAL becomes turbid.
-The time taken to reach a particular level of turbidity (the onset time) is determined.
-Higher endotoxin concentrations give shorter onset times.
-The concentration of endotoxin in a sample is in direct proportion to the onset time, and is calculated from a standard curve prepared by spiking known concentrations of endotoxin standard into LAL grade water.
-This method relies on the PyrosKinetix and PyrosKinetixFlex instruments by the Associates of Cape Cod Inc. (ACC).
+The enzyme, activated in the presence of endotoxin, cleaves the chromogenic substrate, and the product of this reaction is detected by reading sample absorbance at 405 nm.
+Higher endotoxin concentrations give greater absorbance at 405 nm.
+The concentration of endotoxin in a sample is in direct proportion to the absorbance and is calculated from a standard curve prepared by spiking known concentrations of endotoxin standard into LAL grade water.
+This method relies on PyrosKinetixFlex instrument by the Associates of Cape Cod Inc. (ACC).
 Data analysis is performed using PyrosEQS software (ACC).

-3. Reagents and Equipment
+3. Reagents, Materials, and Equipment

-Note: The NCL does not endorse any of the suppliers listed below; their inclusion is for informational purposes only.
+Note: The NCL does not endorse any of the suppliers listed below; these reagents were used in the development of the protocol and their inclusion is for informational purposes only.
 Equivalent supplies from alternate vendors can be substituted.
+Please note that suppliers may undergo a name change due to a variety of factors.
+Brands and part numbers typically remain consistent but may also change over time.